t-o-m-r/Echinocoder/README.md

 ## References:

 Neither the [Don Davis papers](https://www.lehigh.edu/~dmd1/toppapers.html) nor [Don Davis immersion list](https://www.lehigh.edu/~dmd1/imms.html) has been used to create this library.
 Both may, however, be useful references and sources of other references, so some are cached in the [DOCS](DOCS) directory.

+## Notes to self

+7th Aug 2025 returned after break to find that I had been coding in LEGACY_HASH_BRANCH but dobn't know what it is.
+Have reverted to main.